zer0cache/matic-docs/docs/develop/oracles/optimisticoracle.md

 ### settle

 Attempts to settle an outstanding price request.
-Will revert if it isn’t settleable.
+Will revert if it can’t be settled.

 Parameters:
 - `requester`: sender of the initial price request.